zenjen-devs/zenjen-devs.github.io/bio.md

 ### About

 <p align="left">
 Jen is motivated by the belief that data is key for conquering the most critical and interesting problems across industries.
-Proficient in Python, SQL, and several programming tools across platforms, she brings significant experience in dealing with complex engineering problems and excelling in high-stakes industries.
+Proficient in Python, SQL, and several programming tools across platforms, she brings significant experience with complex engineering problems and excelling in safety critical applications.

   <br>
   <br>